KulkarniSharath/M1_BookingSystem_APP/4_TestPlanAndOutput/README.md

 ● Register

 * UNIT TESTING
-Unit Testing is a test that tests each single module of the software to check forerrors.
-This is mainly done to discover errors in the code of the Railway ReservationSystem.
-The main goal of the unit testing would be to isolate each part of theprogram and to check the correctness of the code.
-In the case of the RailwayReservation System, all the web forms and the C# classes will be tested.
-There aremany benefits for this unit testing: ● The unit testing facilitates change in the code. ● It allows testing to be done in a bottom up fashion.At the same time, unit testing has some disadvantages such as, it might notidentify each and every error in the system
+Unit Testing is a test that tests each single module of the software to check for errors.
+This is mainly done to discover errors in the code of the Railway Reservation System.
+The main goal of the unit testing would be to isolate each part of the program and to check the correctness of the code.
+In the case of the Railway Reservation System, all the web forms and the C# classes will be tested.
+There are many benefits for this unit testing: ● The unit testing facilitates change in the code. ● Bottom-up testing is possible.
+At the same time,  testing components has some drawbacks.
+B. It may not be possible to identify all errors in the system

 * INTEGRATION TESTING
-In Integration Testing, the individual software modules are combined and testedas a whole unit.
-The integration testing generally follows unit testing where eachmodule is tested as a separate unit.
-The main purpose of the integration testing isto test the functional and performance requirements on the major items of theproject.
-All the modules of the project developed individually would be combinedtogether and tested as a whole system in the integration testing.
+Integration testing combines individual software modules  and tests them as a whole.
+Integration tests usually follow unit tests.
+Unit testing tests each module  as a separate entity.
+The main purpose of  integration testing is to test the functional and performance requirements of the key elements of the project.
+All the individually developed modules of the project are combined with each other and tested as a complete system in  integration testing.

 * SYSTEM TESTING
 The system testing is mainly done on the whole integrated system to make surethat the project that has been developed meets all the requirements.
 The testcases for the system testing will be the combination of unit and integration tests.